 For someone in the world, it's time to get the camera out.
 Space weather agencies predict a solar storm for today, Monday, September 27: moderate, with the possibility of auroras.

-La National Oceanic and Atmospheric Administration (NOAA) in America and the British Met Office in the UK they both predict a geomagnetic storm: it is the result of several solar coronal mass ejections (CMEs) and solar winds triggered by a "hole" that has opened in the corona of the Sun.
+La National Oceanic and Atmospheric Administration (NOAA) in America and the British Met Office in the UK both predict geomagnetic storm: it is the result of several solar coronal mass ejections (CME) and solar winds triggered by a "hole" that opened in the corona of the Sun.

 Impending geomagnetic storm, here are the effects

-While there may be up to four CMEs hitting Earth, there's no need to worry.
-The storm will only reach a G2 level, which is relatively mild on the five-level solar storm scale, with G5 being the strongest level.
+Although there could be up to four CMEs hitting Earth, there is no need to worry.
+The storm will only reach a G2 level, relatively mild on the five-level solar storm scale, with G5 being the strongest level.
 What are the possible effects?
-At high latitudes, a G2 geomagnetic storm can cause fluctuations in the electricity grid.
-The orientation of the satellites can be affected, with an increase in resistance in low earth orbit.
-Eventually, high-frequency radio propagation can vanish.
-Possible and pleasant side effects: a few more aurora to film.
+At high latitudes, a G2 geomagnetic storm can cause power grid fluctuations.
+The orientation of satellites can be affected, resulting in increased drag in low Earth orbit.
+Eventually, high-frequency radio propagation can fade away.
+Possible and pleasant side effects: a few more auroras to film.

 A few words about CMEs